Industry SEO

 Video Content for Procedure Education

-When to Use PPC Alongside SEO
+When to Use Google Ads Alongside SEO

-Google Ads can complement your SEO strategy:
+Google Ads can complement your SEO strategy.
+PPC makes sense when:

-- You're new and building organic rankings
+- You're new and still building organic rankings

-- Targeting high-value, competitive keywords
+- You're targeting high-value, competitive keywords

-- Testing which services generate best ROI
+- You're testing which services generate the best ROI

-- Need immediate visibility for time-sensitive offers
+- You need immediate visibility for a time-sensitive offer

 High-Intent Keywords Worth Bidding On

-High Intent: "Emergency dentist near me," "same day dental implants," "Invisalign consultation [city]"
+Focus PPC budget on high-intent searches: "emergency dentist near me," "same day dental implants," "Invisalign consultation [city]."

 Budget Allocation: SEO vs. Ads

-For most dental practices, we recommend:
+For most dental practices, we recommend splitting budget by where you are:

-New Practices: 60% PPC / 40% SEO (need immediate visibility)
+- New practices: 60% PPC / 40% SEO (you need immediate visibility)

-Established, Building: 50% PPC / 50% SEO
+- Established and building: 50% PPC / 50% SEO

-Strong Organic Presence: 30% PPC / 70% SEO (maintain and grow)
+- Strong organic presence: 30% PPC / 70% SEO (maintain and grow)

 Tracking New Patient Calls and Forms